 The creation story involving the Māori Gods gives us a unique way of looking at our world.
 In fact, its tradition is so strong that it can influence aspects of our lives.
 Hence, this Māori Gods Resource Bundle celebrates this rich heritage as it brings the kaupapa pūrākau (stories) of ngā atua Māori into your homes and classrooms.
 It contains four (4) resources: a flag display for your wall (above), a set of templates for a concertina book, a collaborative puzzle, and a fortune teller.
-Download the resource now – or, join Te Reo Club and have unlimited access to heaps of great resources like this! —> tereoclub.co.nz
+You can get this resource AND ALL of the resources from Te Reo Club for one huge discounted price when you join Te Reo Club.

 Māori Gods Concertina Book